SpLouk/parit/README.md

 ### From File

-You can supply a job posting formatted as a YAML file for parit to work with:
+You can supply a job posting formatted as a YAML file for Parit to work with:

 ```